Services

 Wrapping up

-Instead, we configured our producers to batch more aggressively.
-We increased batch.size, which specifies the batch size in bytes per partition per request.
-A higher value increases throughput at the cost of a bigger memory footprint and latency, which was an acceptable tradeoff for us.
 Since Kafka does not wait forever for batches to fill up, batch.size is an upper bound, not a guarantee.
 We also configured linger.ms, which controls how long the producer waits before sending a batch.
-The producer sends whichever comes first: the configured linger duration, or a full batch.size worth of records.
+The producer will wait for the configured linger duration or until the record batch is of batch.size (whichever happens first) before sending the record batch.

 If you enjoy this kind of "we broke it, then fixed it" story, you might also like our posts on real-world Kafka and reliability incidents.
 Check out Gitops for Kafka in the real world and How Queueing Theory Makes Systems Reliable.